 - Mirror Stage

 While Freud focused on the symbolic, particularly in dreams, as indicative of a person’s unconscious mind, Lacan theorized that “the real” is actually the deeper, most foundational level of the human mind.
 According to Lacan, we exist in the real but experience anxiety because we cannot control it.
 Unlike the symbolic, which Freud proposed could be accessed through psychoanalysis, the real cannot be accessed; that which cannot be integrated into the symbolic order is put in the real.
 Once we learn and understand language, we are severed completely from the real.
-It is described as the state of nature, in which there exists nothing but need—need for food, sex, safety, etc. (The Real, 2002).
+It is described as the state of nature, in which there exists nothing but need— a need for food, sex, safety, etc. (The Real, 2002).

 Lacan’s symbolic order is one of three orders that concepts, ideas, thoughts, and feelings can be placed into.
 Our desires and emotions live in the symbolic order, and this is where they are interpreted (if they can be interpreted).
 Concepts like death and absence may be integrated into the symbolic order because we have at least some sense of understanding of them, but they may not be interpreted fully.
-Once we learn language, we move from the real to the symbolic order and are unable to move back to the real.
+Once we learn a language, we move from the real to the symbolic order and are unable to move back to the real.
 The real and the symbolic are two of the three orders that live in tension with one another, the third being the imaginary order (Symbolic Order, 2002).

 Lacan proposed that there is an important stage of development not covered by Freud called the “mirror stage.”
 This aptly named stage is initiated when infants look into a mirror at their own image.
 Most infants become fascinated with the image they see, and may even try to interact with it, but eventually, they realize that the image they are seeing is of themselves.
 Once they realize this key fact, they incorporate what they see into their sense of “I” or sense of self.
 At this young stage, the image they see may not correspond to their inner understanding of their physical self, in which case the image becomes an ideal that they strive for as they develop (Hewitson, 2010).